 Going out to eat is one of those simple pleasures that most people indulge in frequently.
-Eating out for celebrations — like birthdays, work meetings and simply because you are traveling can take on a whole new meaning when you have Ulcerative Colitis (UC).
-Many people with UC feel like this part of their social life is over for fear of triggering symptoms — but it doesn’t have to be.
-There are some simple tips that can allow you to participate in a meal out without regretting it later.
+But eating out for celebrations — like birthdays, work parties, and simply because you are traveling — can take on a whole new meaning when you have ulcerative colitis (UC).
+Many people with UC feel like this part of their social life is over for fear of triggering symptoms — but it doesn’t have to be this way.

-Know what foods trigger your UC.
+Know what foods trigger your UC

-Check into the restaurant beforehand.
+Check into the restaurant before arriving

-Don’t be afraid to ask for substitutions.
+Don’t be afraid to ask for substitutions

-With a few tweaks here and there you can still enjoy eating out when you have UC.
+With a few tweaks here and there, you can still enjoy eating out when you have UC.
 Even better?
 You won’t end up in pain afterward.